aspose-total/Aspose.Total-Products/total/en/java/conversion/ps-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export PS to PPSX" h2="Export PS to PPSX via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert PS to PPSX within any Java J2SE, J2EE, or J2ME application.
+This suite of components provides a powerful and reliable solution for converting PostScript (PS) files to the Microsoft PowerPoint PPSX format.

+The conversion process begins with Aspose.PDF for Java, a powerful PDF processing API that enables developers to export PS files to the PPTX format.
+This API provides a wide range of features, including the ability to convert PS to PDF, extract text from PDF documents, and convert PDF documents to other popular file formats.

+Once the PS file has been converted to PPTX, Aspose.Slides for Java can be used to convert the PPTX file to PPSX.
+Aspose.Slides for Java is a powerful PowerPoint Processing API that enables developers to create, edit, and convert PowerPoint presentations.
+This API provides a wide range of features, including the ability to convert PPTX to PPSX, create and modify slides, and add text, images, and shapes to presentations.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert PS to PPSX within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export PS to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPSX.
+By using Aspose.Total for Java, developers can easily convert PS to PPSX within any Java J2SE, J2EE, or J2ME application.
+This suite of components provides a powerful and reliable solution for converting PostScript (PS) files to the Microsoft PowerPoint PPSX format.
+With Aspose.PDF for Java, developers can export PS files to the PPTX format, and with Aspose.Slides for Java, developers can convert the PPTX file to PPSX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}